yusei07/CS-423/README.md

 # CS-423
-This repository contains execises and projects related to my computer science class
+This repository contains execises and projects related to my computer science (programming) class.